Dozens of soldiers, fighters killed in Baloch separatist attack in Pakistan

 Fighters reportedly fire at a vehicle carrying Frontier Corps paramilitaries trying to dismantle a roadblock.

-At least 18 paramilitary soldiers and 24 armed attackers have been killed in two incidents across southwestern Pakistan, according to officials and local media reports, as sectarian, ethnic and separatist violence escalates in the region.
+At least 18 paramilitary soldiers and 24 armed attackers have been killed in two related incidents in southwestern Pakistan, according to officials and local media reports, as sectarian, ethnic and separatist violence escalates in the region.

 Pakistan’s military on Saturday said fighters tried to set up roadblocks overnight in the restive province of Balochistan, and most of the deaths took place as security forces removed them.